collective/collective.recipe.rsync/README.txt

     script = true

 As the warning suggests, you should be careful with this.
-The author uses this particular configuration to deploy his staging site to production.
+The author uses this particular configuration to deploy a staging site to production.

 Contact
 -------